-In this course the rationale behind the Windows operating system will be examined.
-Hands-on experience will be gained using the operating system, including desktop management, file and folder manipulation, the uses of the control panel, digital media capabilities, Internet and networking rationale, and maintaining, monitoring and optimizing personal computers.
-It is recommended that one introductory course in computers be completed prior to enrolling in this course.
+In this course the rationale behind various operating systems will be examined. namely: Microsoft Windows, Linux/Unix, MacOS, and iOS.
+Hands-on experience will be gained using each operating system, including desktop management, file and folder manipulation, configuration, data manipulation, networking, proper operating system management, and operating system settings.
+It is recommended one introductory course in computers be completed prior to enrolling in this course.